Answers to frequently asked questions related to jury duty service.

 What are the eligibility requirements to serve as a juror?

-- Not have served as a petit or grand juror, in a court of record, during the preceding 12 months
+Not have been paid as a juror, in a court of record, during the preceding 12 months

-- A person 70 years of age or older may claim exemption from jury service and shall be exempt upon making the request.
+A person 70 years of age or older may claim exemption from jury service and shall be exempt upon making the request.
+All other persons are expected to be available to serve and should follow the reporting instructions on their summons.

 How was I selected for jury service?

-Potential jurors are selected randomly from the State of Michigan Drivers License list and personal identification cardholder list for individuals residing in Oakland County.
+Potential jurors are selected randomly from the State of Michigan Drivers License list or Personal Identification Cardholder list for individuals residing in Oakland County.
 The selection method is designed to produce a cross section of the community.
 Men and women over 18 years of age and from all walks of life have an equal opportunity to be called for jury service.

 How much notice will I be given that I am to appear for jury service?